 Preprints posted on Research Square receive a DOI, making them a citable part of the scientific record.
 They are widely indexed by indexers such as Crossref and Google Scholar, giving them a permanent digital presence.
 Once preprints receive a DOI, we cannot remove them from the platform without cause.

 At times, we may choose to withdraw a preprint due to issues that cannot clearly be addressed by submitting a revised version of the preprint.
-Authors or readers may request the withdrawal of a preprint from the platform by emailing [email protected].
+Authors may request the withdrawal of a preprint from the platform by emailing [email protected].
 If a preprint is withdrawn, a new version is posted that explains why the author has chosen to withdraw their preprint.
 Any previous versions of the preprint remain available.

 In very rare circumstances, we may decide that a preprint needs to be removed from the site altogether.
 In these cases, the preprint is replaced with text indicating that the preprint has been removed.
 Wherever possible, the title and author list will persist.